lisiaka/GCD-CourseProject2018/README.md

  Function write.table() is being used to create a file with the final dataset.

- The last step - listing all the column names and writing the data to the code_book.txt
+ The last step - listing all the column names and writing the data to the code_book.md